-- 3. Develop a marketing communication strategy, reflecting current as well as future communication needs. - 4.
-Develop a communication brief for an organization, reflecting current as well as future communication needs.
+- 3. Develop a marketing communication campaign reflecting current as well as future communication needs. - 4.
+Develop a solution based on a brief from an organization reflecting the current environment, current industry based trends and the stated needs of the client.